ambrosus/ambrosus-nop/README.md

 The first option is simpler as it requires less technical experience.
 However, for obvious security reasons setting a machine from scratch is a more secure approach.

 ##### Creating a Droplet

+Typical DigitalOcean node (2 GB / 2 CPUs, 60 GB SSD disk, 3 TB transfer) should be good for any type of node

 There is detailed step by step information how to setup droplet on digitalocean https://www.digitalocean.com/docs/droplets/how-to/create/